Will my kids be stuck with my Timeshare when I die?

 Or, you can add the name of an adult child to it.
 Same thing happens.
 You don't necessarily want to add a child who is not yet of legal age because that person cannot sign legal documents.

 Then, you can get a bit fancier and put the time share in a Trust.
 This will also avoid probate.
-This gets a bit more complicated and here you should definitely seek the advice of an attorney or estate planner to get the ins and outs, the pros and cons.
+This gets a bit more complicated and here you should definitely seek the advice of an attorney or estate planner to investigate this option further as there are many different kinds of Trusts available!

 What if noone wants the Timeshare?